 - Configure template formatting options:

-- Select the Reformat check box to make ReSharper automatically reformats the expanded code fragment according to your code style settings.
+Select the Reformat check box to make ReSharper automatically reformats the expanded code fragment according to your formatting preferences settings.

 Select the Shorten qualified references check box to make ReSharper automatically insert namespace import directives or remove qualifiers that become redundant after the template is applied.
 If this check box is not selected, ReSharper will not insert any namespace import directives.